OpenBay Pro > eBay > Settings

 - Customer group: When an order is created and the customer information is added to the database, you can choose to separate the customer and add them to a different group.
 The customer groups in this list are based on your customer groups set up in OpenCart (System > Users > User Groups).

-Please note that from OpenCart 2.0 onwards we no longer create customer accounts for orders from eBay because people complained this generated passwords and they didn't want the customer stored, etc, so it creates the eBay order as a guest order only, which is the correct way.
+Please note that from OpenCart 2.0 onwards we no longer create customer accounts for orders from eBay because people complained about these generated passwords and they didn't want the customer stored, etc, so it creates the eBay order as a guest order only, which is the correct way.

 - Allocate stock: You can choose when you would like stock allocated in your OpenCart store.
 However, we advise that this is always left to when the customer buys.
 If you enable “immediate payment required” on your listings then you can change this to when the customer pays.
 If you sell an item on eBay and the customer does not pay and another sale for that item happens the stock on eBay will be updated to represent your OpenCart stock.
 This can cause serious problems with overselling if the user decides to pay for the original item late.